TolgayTaskapan/QuickCash/README.md

 # CSCI3130 - 2021/2022 Winter
 # Project: Quick Cash

+An android app where employers/employee can create an account and post jobs or look for jobs in their area with google maps intergration and PayPal.

 ## Group Info
 ##### Group Number: Team 12
 ##### Gitlab Repository: https://git.cs.dal.ca/stanleyj/team-12-quick-cash